bartt/connect-session-mongo/README.md

 * db - The name of the db to use, defaults to: `connect-sessions`
 * ip - The IP address of the server to connect to, defaults to: `127.0.0.1`
 * port - The Port to connect to, defaults to: `27017`
-* collection - The collection to save it's data to, defaults to: `sessions`
+* collection - The collection to save its data to, defaults to: `sessions`
-* server - A custom mongo Server instance (this overides db, ip &amp; port):
+* server - A custom mongo Server instance (this overides db, ip &amp; port)
+* url - A url to use for Db.connect style database connections (this overrides db, ip, port &amp; server)

 <pre><code>var CustomServer = new Server(123.456.789.1, 12345, { auto_reconnect: true }, {});
 app.use(connect.session({ store: new MongoStore({ server: CustomServer }) }));</code></pre>